Suggestion: Watch the 10 minutes video tutorial before reading this article

 Can I use a test report issued by my supplier?

 Test reports issued in the name of the supplier can in some cases be accepted.
-That said, this is only the case if the test reports matches the following:
+That said, this is only the case if the test reports match the following:

 - Product name/SKU